mhelvens/graph.js/README.md

 <a name="Graph.CycleError#cycle"></a>
 ##### *cycleError*.cycle : <code>Array.&lt;string&gt;</code>
-the vertices involved in the cycle
+the vertices involved in the cycle, in order but with an unspecified starting point

 -----